Howell leads Howard against Delaware State after 24-point game

 Dover, Delaware; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Howard plays Delaware State after Destiny Howell scored 24 points in Howard’s 66-56 victory over the Maryland-Eastern Shore Hawks.
+BOTTOM LINE: Howard visits Delaware State after Destiny Howell scored 24 points in Howard’s 66-56 victory over the Maryland-Eastern Shore Hawks.

-The Hornets have gone 4-5 at home.
-Delaware State is eighth in the MEAC with 19.0 points per game in the paint led by McKenzie Stewart averaging 6.0.
+The Hornets have gone 4-5 in home games.
+Delaware State is seventh in the MEAC scoring 56.1 points while shooting 35.6% from the field.

-The Bison are 6-1 against MEAC opponents.
-Howard averages 64.2 points and has outscored opponents by 2.0 points per game.
+The Bison are 6-1 in MEAC play.
+Howard has a 6-8 record against opponents over .500.

-Delaware State averages 56.1 points per game, 6.1 fewer points than the 62.2 Howard gives up.
-Howard’s 38.6% shooting percentage from the field this season is 4.4 percentage points lower than Delaware State has given up to its opponents (43.0%).
+Delaware State is shooting 35.6% from the field this season, 1.9 percentage points lower than the 37.5% Howard allows to opponents.
+Howard’s 38.6% shooting percentage from the field this season is 4.4 percentage points lower than Delaware State has allowed to its opponents (43.0%).

 The Hornets and Bison face off Saturday for the first time in conference play this season.

 TOP PERFORMERS: Kiarra Mcelrath is averaging 12.9 points and two steals for the Hornets.
-Mahogany Cottingham is averaging 11.7 points over the last 10 games.
+Brooke Barnes is averaging 1.1 made 3-pointers over the last 10 games.

-Howell is averaging 15.2 points for the Bison.
-Saniyah King is averaging 14.1 points over the last 10 games.
+Saniyah King is averaging 11.1 points, 5.1 assists and 1.6 steals for the Bison.
+Howell is averaging 13.8 points over the last 10 games.

 LAST 10 GAMES: Hornets: 1-9, averaging 58.2 points, 27.3 rebounds, 9.1 assists, 6.9 steals and 2.6 blocks per game while shooting 35.6% from the field.
 Their opponents have averaged 72.3 points per game.